 The Republic of Cuba is located 90 miles south of Key West, Florida.
 Starting with the 1959 Revolution, led by Fidel Castro Ruz, the island has been governed under the rubric of socialist ideology.
-Raúl Castro is currently the President of the Councils of State and Ministers, the First Secretary of the Central Committee of the Communist Party of Cuba (Partido Comunista de Cuba) (PCC), and the head of the Cuban armed forces.
+Miguel Díaz-Canel Bermúdez is the President of the Councils of State and Ministers.
+Raúl Castro is the First Secretary of the Central Committee of the Communist Party of Cuba (Partido Comunista de Cuba) (PCC).

 Cuba was a Spanish colony until 1898 (when Spain lost Cuba, Puerto Rico, Guam, and the Philippines in the Spanish-American War).
 Its legal system still retains civil law attributes, as it is code-based.
 The system also reflects socialist law influences, although it is not generally classified as a socialist legal system.
 Cubans, however, consider the current Cuban Constitution of 1976 to be socialist, and refer to it as such ("The Socialist Constitution").